-This year BNY Mellon is proud to celebrate our 50th anniversary in the UK, and while I wasn’t at the grand opening in October 1967, it is fascinating to look at these official photos documenting this important moment in our corporate history.
+BNY Mellon proudly celebrated our 50th anniversary in the UK in 2017 and while I wasn’t at the grand opening in October 1967, it is fascinating to look at these official photos documenting this important moment in our corporate history.

-In addition, we are celebrating 30 years for our Pershing Limited business, 15 years in Wexford, Ireland and 10 years in Poole, as well as our 233rd anniversary globally.
+In addition, we celebrated 30 years for our Pershing Limited business, 15 years in Wexford, Ireland and 10 years in Poole, as well as our 233rd anniversary globally.
 So it is a year of many milestone anniversaries in the EMEA region.

 There is so much to be proud of, starting with our incredible people, their client focus and their resilience.
 They are committed to fostering a work environment that appreciates and celebrates our differences.